Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Screen captures allow the recording of the instructor’s screen.
 Screen capture recordings display PowerPoint presentations or other visual presentations including those where the instructor walks you through the steps needed to accomplish a task online.
 They are often created with Camtasia which is screen capture software or Camtasia alternatives.

-I know if I were to take your course I'd be OK with you doing a voice over and showing me visuals that relating to the material while not being on screen.
-In fact, I'd prefer it.
+I know if I were to take your course I’d be OK with you doing a voiceover and showing me visuals that relate to the material while not being on screen.
+In fact, I’d prefer it.